First and foremost so that you get the best possible start for learning how to draw and paint.

 To find a place of inspiration, comfort, motivation and like-minded people.

 You will be trained by a qualified artist who has extensive skills, in teaching art, commercial illustration, graphic design.
 Martina has also acted as an art judge and was trained in realist drawing and painting.
 Often the smallest of information can help you to avoid a lot of trouble.

 You get free art studio space to unfold your creativity and mess, with all the necessary equipment.

 Do you refund bookings?

-We have become strict in regards to a non-refund policy and want to share with you why and what solution we have found for everyone.
+We have become strict in regards to our non-refund policy and want to share with you why and what solution we have found for everyone.